 ATS Resume Guide for the Aerospace & Defense Industry

 The aerospace and defense industry runs ATS screening through some of the most security-conscious hiring pipelines in the labor market.
 Clearance requirements, ITAR restrictions, and specialized engineering terminology create a uniquely demanding keyword environment.
 Many positions require U.S. citizenship and active security clearances, which must appear prominently on resumes.
 This guide covers the keyword clusters, compliance language, and ATS behaviors specific to aerospace and defense hiring.
+New to ATS optimization?
+Start with our Ultimate ATS Guide.

 Industry Keyword Clusters